ifgiscope/wind-turbines/README.md

   the server, so it's not possible to use multiple editors simulatenously.
 It's only meant for use during development.

+- `index.html`: This is a standalone browser version of the software.

 ## Configuration

 The main configuration file is `config.yml`.
 The server has to be reloaded after any changes.